yunduo-a11y/MFFT/README.md

 ## Data Validation

-You can download the pre-extracted UAV-Satellite feature data by using the provided request template.
+You can download the pre-extracted UAV-Satellite feature data by using the provided request template [here](./doc/request.md).
 Once the data is obtained, you can verify the results using the `evaluate_gpu.py` script.

 ## References